legendsonldh/my-github-2024/README.md

 1. Clone the repository:

     ```bash
-    mkdir /var/www
-    cd /var/www
     git clone https://github.com/WCY-dt/my-github-2024.git
     cd my-github-2024
     ```

 2. Create a Github OAuth App:

     Visit [GitHub Developer Settings](https://developer.github.com/settings/applications/new) to create a new OAuth App.
-In the Homepage URL and Authorization callback URL, fill in `http://127.0.0.1:5000` and `http://127.0.0.1:5000/callback` respectively.
+In it, fill in `Homepage URL` and `Authorization callback URL` with `http://127.0.0.1:5000` and `http://127.0.0.1:5000/callback` respectively.

     Get `Client ID` and `Client Secret`.

-3. Configure environment variables:

-    ```bash
-    nano .env
-    ```

-    `.env` file content is as follows:
+3. Configure the environment variable `.env` file in the project root directory.
+The content is as follows:

     ```env
     CLIENT_ID=your_client_id